 Why AISHub ?

 There are many Web sites tracking AIS targets, and it’s amazing how much they vary in style, extra features, and even motivation.
 However, the access to raw AIS feeds is limited.
 The main goal of AISHub.net is to become a raw NMEA AIS data sharing centre and valuable data source for all enthusiasts and professionals interested in development of AIS related software.
 Anybody who wants to receive data from all available sources in real time has to share his own feed with the other AISHub members.
-We do not set any restrictions and all members are free to decide how to use the data – they can keep it for themselves, share it with other AIS sites or even use it for commercial projects.
+We do not set restrictions and all members are free to decide how to use the data – they can keep it for themselves or share it with others.
 Think about it and… join us!